-They targeted Donna from Marketing.
+They targeted Donna from Marketing for a spear phishing attack.
 Donna doesn't report to Nick the CFO, so the scammers assumed she doesn't have Nick's phone number in her contact list.
 Also, they sent the text message over the weekend to make it feel more urgent and probably Donna wouldn't want to talk over the phone on a weekend.

 To make this feel urgent, the scammers crafted a fake complaint letter from a key customer.
 They made it seem like Donna did something wrong and she needed to fix it ASAP.